 New and Current Students

 As a newly accepted or current student, individual application items are available on the student financial aid portal, Net Partner.
-Newly accepted students will receive email communication from the Office of Student Financial Aid regarding Net Partner access after acceptance beginning in January.
+Newly accepted students will receive email communication from the Office of Student Financial Planning regarding Net Partner access after acceptance beginning in January.

 It is important to begin the application process by completing the 2019-2020 Free Application For Federal Student Aid (FAFSA) online, which becomes available October 1.
 The FAFSA is a Department of Education form required for all University’s to determine a student’s eligibility for Federal aid.
 Parental tax information is NOT required nor is it used for the calculation of your Federal loan offers.
 If you are completing a renewal FAFSA and lost your pin, please visit PIN.ed.gov.
 If eligible, we highly recommend using the IRS Data Retrieval Tool on FAFSA.
 You may avoid having to submit further verification information.
-To use the Retrieval Tool, wait 3 weeks after e-filing your Federal tax return or 8 weeks after filling by mail.

 Step One: Login to netpartnerstudent.wustl.edu (use your SSN as student ID.
 Select new user OR simply login using a previously established PIN).